-The Project ‘European Music Trails: Europe in Leipzig – from Leipzig to Europe’ focuses on the role of music as an uniting force throughout the history of Europe.
-Europe has experienced periods of freedom, equality and fraternity as well as times of violence, revolution and radical political change.
-Europe continue to face great challenges; across Europe, intensive discussions are taking place, concerning national identity, common European values and citizen participation in social processes.
-Just as these topics resound in European music, they are reflected in all our project activities.
+The Project ‘European Music Trails: Europe in Leipzig – from Leipzig to Europe’ focuses on the role of music as a uniting force throughout the history of Europe.
+Europe has experienced periods of freedom, equality, and fraternity, as well as times of violence, revolution, and radical political changes.
+Europe continues to face great challenges; across Europe, intensive discussions are taking place, concerning national identities, common European values and citizen participation in social processes.

 Europe in Leipzig – from Leipzig to Europe

-In ‘European Musical Trails’ their will be an exchange of artists between Lithuania (Mikalojus Konstantinas Čiurlionis), Norway (Edvard Grieg) and Germany (Clara Schumann), as well as developing interest in European cultural heritage.
-Further, the project calls for active participation of citizens from these countries to expand the cultural heritage.
+In ‘European Musical Trails’ there has been an exchange of artists between Lithuania (Mikalojus Konstantinas Čiurlionis), Norway (Edvard Grieg) and Germany (Clara Schumann), and the project has focused on raising awareness of European cultural heritage.